Who were the original owners of the Bank of England?

 Who owns the Bank of England today?

 We are wholly-owned by the UK government.
-The entire capital of the Bank, around £14.6 million, is held by the Treasury Solicitor on behalf of HM Treasury.
+The capital of the Bank is held by the Treasury Solicitor on behalf of HM Treasury.

-Although we are owned by HM Treasury, we carry out our responsibilities free from day-to-day political influence.
-The links below and our main website explain more about how we are governed.
+Although we are owned by HM Treasury, we carry out our responsibilities independently.
+We're free from day-to-day political influence.

 Cover image: Bank of England Archive reference AC27/382